Explore the benefits of buy-and-hold investing, including compounding returns, cost efficiency, and strategies for long-term wealth accumulation.

 Oscillator Matrix | Spots trend reversals and divergences |

-The AI Backtesting Assistant further enhances decision-making by scanning these capabilities to uncover effective strategies, helping investors refine their entry and exit points.
+The AI Backtesting Assistant further enhances decision-making by scanning strategies built with these capabilities to uncover effective approaches, helping investors refine their entry and exit points.
+You can learn more in the AI Backtesting docs.

 Testing Investment Strategies

-LuxAlgo’s Ultimate plan, priced at $59.99/month, includes three backtesting capabilities that enable users to test strategies across various timeframes, featuring deep optimization and weekly automated scans.
+LuxAlgo’s Ultimate plan ($59.99/month) includes backtesting features that enable users to test strategies across various timeframes, with deep optimization and automated scans.
+On TradingView you can also use the PAC Backtester and explore its entry rules.

 "Lux Algo has really stepped my trading up, there is a setup for any style of trading you prefer which is very nice you don't have to put yourself in a box metaphorically speaking"